Pearl Harbor: 12 facts about the surprise attack on the US Pacific Fleet

-The deadly surprise attack on the US Pacific Fleet at Pearl Harbor, launched without a declaration of war, made 7 December 1941 "a date which will live in infamy", declared President Franklin D Roosevelt.
-Early that Sunday morning, hundreds of Japanese planes sank or damaged 21 warships and destroyed more than 150 planes on nearby airfields; more than 2,000 Americans lost their lives
+Japan's deadly surprise attack on the US Pacific Fleet at Pearl Harbor, launched without a declaration of war, made 7 December 1941 "a date which will live in infamy", declared President Franklin D Roosevelt.
+Early that Sunday morning, hundreds of Japanese planes sank or damaged 21 warships and destroyed more than 150 planes on nearby airfields; more than 2,000 Americans were killed.

 Pearl Harbor was not the beginning of the Pacific War